banner type: None

 • Cancellation rates

-Identify your most valuable market segments.
+Determine your most valuable market segments.

 Use booking data to determine which market segments to target.
 Prioritize those that generate high revenue and ADR.
 Don’t overlook other segments that may not spend a lot but help to fill need dates, such as government workers who travel in the low season or corporate travelers who travel on weekdays.